Grass verges, cutting and weeds

 Driving over or parking on grass verges

-Although verge damage can look unsightly, it is rarely considered to present a danger to highway users.
+Although verge damage can look unsightly, it is rarely considered a danger to highway users.
 This means we won’t repair the damage unless it is a safety concern, such as tracking mud onto the road or causing a tripping hazard.

 You must not drive over grass verges.
 If you cause damage to a grass verge, we can seek any repair costs from you.